robinweser/Obscene-UI/README.md

 - [ ] Documentation + **Documentation Generator (for custom themes)**
 - [ ] additional bunch of new custom elements

-- [ ] Full [React.js](https://facebook.github.io/react/) UI library with mobile-ready components based on Obscene UI and Obscene.js
+- [ ] Full [React.js](https://facebook.github.io/react/) UI library with mobile-ready components based on Obscene Theme and Obscene.js

 ## License
-Obscene UI is licensed under the MIT license. (http://opensource.org/licenses/MIT)
+Obscene Theme is licensed under the MIT license. (http://opensource.org/licenses/MIT)

 ## Contributing
 If you've got something useful just create a pull request or let me know and I'll add it.